 LITERATURE – (CHAIRPERSON RESPONSIBILITIES)

+All literature will be sold to Westend groups First.
+Then other groups orders can be placed.

 1).
-Encourage groups that consistently to place large order (over $100.00) to pre-order their literature.
+Encourage groups that consistently place large order (over $100.00) to pre-order their literature.

 2).
 Make sure there’s a budgeted amount of literature on hand for the groups and H&I prior to the ASC.